Patient Safety Award

 Ambition

-• Examples could include evidence that drug errors have fallen, falls have reduced, or communication failings have been eliminated.
+• Provide clear and convincing evidence of programmes which have improved safety.
+Examples could include evidence that drug errors have fallen, falls have reduced, or communication failings have been eliminated.

 • Describe the results of initiatives which have created an open and learning based culture in which staff and patients have clear and trusted channels to raise concerns.
-Include evidence of consultation with patient groups and staff which have contributed to improvements.

 • How has best practice and experience resulting from patient safety initiatives been shared with other teams and organisations?